keengames/coding_standards/cpp_coding_standards.md

 * use `u` postfix for unsigned literals (eg: `26u`)
 * declare everything possible `const` or `constexpr`
 * use the name 'Parameters' instead of 'Parameter' for parameter structs
+* default-initialize all values in a 'Parameters' struct
 * don't use `static` local variables in functions

 ### Systems